bluehabit/finance/stocks/quick-guide.md

 Probably not going to use much:
 * EMA exponential moving average (probably not going to use this one more for short trades)
 * VWAP is intraday only, so must pick time frame less than 24h for it  to display correctly

+## Plan the Work, Work the Plan

+next after projecting, need to set price targets, levels of support, what happens on break up, break down etc. these are your PLANS.
+PLAN the work, work the plan

+when does new volume candle post for cyptos? this its like 7pm / 630pm

+good indicators for highly volatile/parabolic charts like cryptos?

+get bollinger bands to display 3 std deviations instead of one giant green glob